 Lesion description and evaluation

 The 26 sessile polyps were removed by piecemeal resection.
 The mean polyp size was 4.9 cm (4-10 cm).
 Lesion analysis according to the Paris classification revealed the presence of type 0-Is in 9 cases (34%), type 0-IIa in 15 cases (58%) and type 0-IIb in one lesion (4%), with some mixed forms.
 The only lesion classified as type 0-IIc (4%) showed low-grade dysplasia and two lesions classified as type 0-IIa were intramucosal carcinomas.
 There was no ulcerated lesion of type 0-III.
 The most frequently identified pit pattern was pit pattern type IV in 24 cases (92%) followed by type III.
-The predominant location was the rectum in 15 cases (58%), and all lesions were classified as T1N0 (Table ).
+The predominant location was the rectum in 15 cases (58%), and all lesions were classified as T1N0 (Table 1).